kawansoft/SympleGit-Java/README.md

 ```

 Internally, the Git process is executed within a thread using `java.util.concurrent.Future`, enabling controlled termination of operations.
 However, it's important to note that while this stops the process, the thread itself may continue running until it reaches a natural stopping point.

+### Releasing Resources by Closing the SympleGit Instance

+It's a recommended practice to call the `close` method on the SympleGit instance to ensure the cleanup of temporary files.

+SympleGit is designed to be `AutoCloseable`, allowing for easy resource management.

+Additionally, there's a static method available, `SympleGit.deleteTempFiles()`, which can be used to delete all temporary files created.
+However, exercise caution when using this method, especially in multi-user environments.

 ## The Facilitator API